jhoguet/loading-page/README.md

 </div>
 ```

+And if you want to transition your content in, we will inject the `loaded` class on body when we are done transitioning the loading page away.

 ### How it Works
 The script will create an iframe and inject it onto the page with your `.loading-page` element cloned inside.